What Does it Mean to Study Information Systems Security?

 To earn and retain the Certified Information Security Manager designation, a candidate must successfully complete the CISM Examination; subscribe to the Information Systems Audit and Control Association's Code of Professional Ethics; and submit verified evidence of at least five years of information security work experience, with at least three years of experience working in information security management in a minimum of three of the designated CISM job practice areas.

 Awarded by the Information Systems Audit and Control Association, the CISA designates information systems professionals with an interest in information systems auditing, control, and security.
 To qualify for the CISA certification, candidates must successfully pass the CISA exam; adhere to the Information Systems Audit and Control Association's Code of Professional Ethics; submit evidence of at least five years of professional information systems auditing, control or security experience; and adhere to a continuing education program.

-Symantec offers four levels of certification for security professionals who can demonstrate a broad knowledge of both Symantec Products and other information systems security technologies.
-Symantec offers training programs to help candidates prepare for certification examinations.
+Symantec offers four levels of certification for security professionals who can demonstrate a broad knowledge of both Symantec products and other information systems security technologies.
+Symantec offers training programs that can help candidates to learn about the material on their certification examinations.

 Symantec Certifications offered include:

 - Symantec Product Specialist (SPS) Certification